 Rocklin Offers Restaurants More Flexibility with Temporary Outdoor Dining Guidelines

-- Prior to creating an outdoor seating area, the business owner shall submit to the Community Development Department a dimensioned diagram of the outdoor seating area which indicates the number of tables and chairs and provisions for access, fencing, screening and shade, as applicable.
-This can be done using the online form below.
+- Prior to creating an outdoor seating area, the business owner shall submit to the Community Development Department a diagram with dimensions of the outdoor seating area which indicates the number of tables and chairs and provisions for access, fencing, screening and shade (including tents), as applicable.
 The submission must have sufficient detail so that staff can determine the layout and location on the site.

 - The outdoor seating area shall be contiguous to the current occupied restaurant space.